othmbela/fifa-21-api/README.md

 # FIFA 21 API
-The REST API is written in Django for FIFA 21 Players
+The REST API is written in Django for FIFA 21

 ## Overview